Marketo's New CMO Completes Post-Vista Executive Shakeup

 The San Mateo, Calif.-based marketing automation provider named Sarah Kennedy as its new CMO yesterday.
 She replaces interim CMO Matt Zilli, a Marketo veteran who is now the company's chief customer officer overseeing customer success and global enablement.
 Zilli took over as CMO when Chandar Pattabhiram and Marketo parted ways less than a year into his stint.

-Kennedy's CMO appointment leaves Marketo with a completely new global executive team after it was acquired by Vista Equity Partners for $1.79 billion in May 2016.
-Only Robin Ritenour, senior vice president of business development, sat in an executive chair before Vista took over.
-She earned her Marketo executive role in March of 2016, two months before Vista came in with nearly $2B for the once-public company.
+Kennedy's CMO appointment leaves Marketo with nearly a completely new global executive team after it was acquired by Vista Equity Partners for $1.79 billion in May 2016.
+Only Robin Ritenour, senior vice president of business development, and Yasutaka Fukuda, Asia Pacific-Japan president, sat in an executive chair before Vista took over.
+Ritenour earned her Marketo executive role in March of 2016, two months before Vista came in with nearly $2B for the once-public company.
+Fukuda was named Marketo KK president in 2014 before earning his current role last month.

 New-Look Marketo Executives